jyuv/DPLLT/README.md

 ## How To Use?
 The solvers are easy to use and are accessible through two main objects:
-A DPLL solver which only runs the SAT solver and a DPLLT which combines the SAT solver with a theory of your choice
+A DPLL solver which only runs the SAT solver and a DPLLT which combines the SAT solver with a theory of your choice.
+Here there will be a few examples of usage for more you can check the different scenarios used in the tests.

 1. **DPLL Solver** - An object which manages the run of SAT solver.
 The object provides an option to give the solver an input formula that is already in